jeanbza/git-java-websiteskeleton/README.md

 # git-spring-websiteskeleton

 NOTE: This is a work in progress.
-To be added: junit tests, some form of integration tests, jackson+json endpoints, some java patterns (builders, dao separation, private function separate, etc), gradle cleanup, jstl.
+To be added:

+- Jackson & JSON example endpoints
+- Some java patterns (builders, dao separation)
+- JSTL

 --

-A website skeleton written with JDK1.8, Spring 4.0 (without spring boot), multi-component Gradle, and JSPs.
+A website skeleton written with JDK1.8, Spring 4.0 (without spring boot), multi-component Gradle, JSPs, JUnit tests, and rspec integration tests.

 --